 /home/jane would be the home directory for the user with the login name jane.

-You may have already heard that everything is a file in UNIX.
+You may have already heard that everything in UNIX is a file.
 This is true for most objects present in UNIX systems today.
-In fact even devices are represented as a special files.
-While this may not make sense at first sight, it is one of the strengths of UNIX and its derivatives, and has helped it to maintain a simple core over the years where other operating systems had to introduce new concepts for every new technology.
+In fact, even devices are represented as special files.
+While this may not make sense at first sight, it is one of the strengths of UNIX and its derivatives and has helped it to maintain a simple core over the years where other operating systems had to introduce new concepts for every new technology.